Alcaro/bridges/arlib/sandbox/README.txt

 Additionally, blocking it would be fairly tricky.
 First off, teaching the broker about stat() would add a bit of complexity - nothing terrible, but good to avoid if possible.

 But fstat() is a lot worse.
-I'd have to either block it (which would probably break a lot of stuff - didn't check), or have the child send the fd to the broker somehow (which would require opening sendmsg() to the children, and possibly a few others; this could be dangerous).
+I'd have to either block it (which would break a lot of stuff - for example, glibc printf() does fstat(STDOUT_FILENO)), or have the child send the fd to the broker somehow (which would require opening sendmsg() to the children, and possibly a few others, with all potential security risks that yields).

 As such, I choose to accept this leak, much like the vDSO leaking the current time.